 On particularly bright days, it may be best to avoid large bodies of water like rivers, lakes and so on.
 When the sun is high in the sky and without clouds to block it, the glare will make things very difficult for you.
 That’s not to say that you can’t photograph water, of course!
 If you’re planning these scenes, we recommend doing it when the sun is lower in the sky or when it’s more overcast.

 3.Keep your lens cap on

 Though this applies to digital cameras, it’s especially important if you have a film camera.
 If you do not have a lens cap on your film camera, prolonged exposure to the sun can warp your lens which causes lasting damage and can ruin your photography.
 Keep your lens cap on and only take it off as and when you shoot.

 The days are so long in early summer that if you want to catch the 4.30am sunrise, it’s hardly worth going to bed!
 However, the occasional sacrifice of sleep due to a summer dawn might make it worth your while.

-Locations that are surrounded by water are perfect as they mirror the same colours in the sky.
-Why not plan a cheeky getaway to the coast, or check google maps for the nearest lake near your home.
+Locations that are surrounded by water are perfect as they mirror the same colours in the sky (remember, as we said earlier, you’ll need to time it right).
+Why not plan a cheeky getaway to the coast, or check google maps for the nearest lake to your home.
 Arrive half an hour before the sun rises and revel in all its glory.
 Just make sure you bring your waterproof and dustproof camera case.